lyft/python-blessclient/README.md

 By default, blessclient uses the private key ~/.ssh/blessid, and looks for a corresponding ~/.ssh/blessid.pub to get the public key.
 The key must be an RSA key to use the Lyft/Netflix BLESS Lambda, other key types are not supported.
 The ssh certificate will be written to <identity_file>-cert.pub (by default, ~/.ssh/blessid-cert.pub), where OSX's ssh-agent expects a corresponding ssh certificate.
 It seems to work best if you also symlink the '-cert.pub' to '-cert', because some ssh clients seem to only check for the '-cert' version.

-You can use an alternate filename by setting the BLESS_IDENTITYFILE environment variable.
-Blessclient will also attempt to detect and use as the identity file a '-i' flag passed into the ssh command.

 You can generate these with something like,

 ```